jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven-service-oriented.md

 - NoSQL database to store unstructured data
 - A back-end data service to serve data for front-end reporting and BI Analysis

-At the time I wrote this document, I used Google Cloud Platform as PAAS and SAAS.
+At the time I wrote this document, I used Google Cloud Platform as IaaS, PaaS and SaaS.
 Thus you will find Google Cloud specific products and services in this document.

 ## Traditional data processing design